lamttran/intasymm/README.md

 # Replicating the real data analysis in our paper
 The cancer real data analysis in our paper used data available at https://github.com/shuanggema/IntePanCancer, specifically their RData file data.Rdata.
-The process of linking the separate lists of genes, survival times, and censoring vectors via their paper's summary statistics is nontrivial. we therefore include a script to clean their data and to partially replicate the real data results of the paper.
+The process of linking the separate lists of genes, survival times, and censoring vectors via their paper's summary statistics is nontrivial. we therefore include a script to clean their data and to replicate the real data results of the paper.

+The script, entitled , assumes the user has already loaded that RData file into the global environment.